-When it comes to Las Vegas, most people only visit some of the more popular locations in the city.
-While there is nothing wrong with that, Las Vegas has tons of fascinating places for visitors to visit.
-There is no reason to revisit the same places when visiting Las Vegas.
-There are tons of spectacularly hidden gems to be found in Las Vegas.
+When it comes to Las Vegas, most people only visit the more popular locations in the city.
+While there is nothing wrong with that, Las Vegas has tons of spectacularly hidden local gems..
 Regardless of how many times you visit the city, you will always find something new thrown your way every time you visit.
 Check out these ten local gems in Las Vegas.

 Las Vegas is a city filled with all sorts of light shows everywhere you look, which is why this specific light show is being recommended.
-Known as the Akhob, the light show by James Turrel can be found inside the Louis Vuitton store and requires you to make a reservation to see.
-The place requires you to take your shoes off and share the room with a few other people.
+Known as the Akhob, the light show by James Turrell can be found inside the Louis Vuitton store and requires you to make a reservation.
+You are also required to take your shoes off and share the room with a few other people.

 You will be taken personally into a room, where what you are about to witness is explained briefly.
 Once that is done, the show begins, and you are taking a trip to another dimension.
 The experience is truly unique and will leave you thinking about it for a long time.

 Keep in mind that viewing the installation is free and open to the public, but you should make reservations ahead of time to get in.
 Consider doing so a month in advance to be on the safe side.